ibm-cloud-docs/dns/manage-dns-zone-records.md

 | Host | Enter the hostname. |
 | Goes | Enter the `CNAME` of the mail server.
 This is usually represented as `mail.example.com`.|
 | TTL | Select the Time to Live (TTL) from the list menu.
 TTL defaults to 15 minutes.|
 {: caption="Table 1.
-Fields required for MX records" caption-side="top"}
+Fields required for MX records" caption-side="bottom"}
 {: #mx-fields}
 {: tab-title="MX"}
 {: tab-group="recordfields"}